yochaigal/cairn/wip/2e/procedures.md

 - **The Two-Handed Parry**: When fighting with one hand free, a PC's HP temporarily increases by 1d4.
 The party took on a hireling from the **Cratered Lands**, whose fighters emphasize avoiding enemy attacks.
 She has agreed to train anyone who can best her in hand to hand combat.
 - **Herbology**: Given proper ingredients, a PC can create a **Healing Salve** (restores 4 STR) as a **Downtime Action**.
 After receiving care from an elderly herbalist in the **Verdant Glades**, the wounded PC asked to be trained in the healing arts.
 The **Master** has agreed, but asked that they collect three rare herbs before training can begin.
-- **Troutmaster**: When taking the Supply **Action**, **Rations** gathered near cold, freshwater sources increase by one step (e.g. 1d4 becomes 1d6).
+- **Troutmaster**: When taking the Supply **Action**, **Rations** gathered near cold freshwater sources increase by one step (e.g. 1d4 becomes 1d6).
 The party escorted a stranded naturalist from the famously dreadful **Silver Wastes** safely back to the city.
 As thanks, she has offered to train a PC to identify and capture a common lakefish that frequents colder waters.

 ### Strengthening Ties